init1-dev/react-image-search-app/README.md

 - maintain last term search
 - search term in url params (fix current)
 - search page select for horizontal, vertical or both
+- check possible bug trying to save image if random search with empty input returns more than 1

 # OTHERS